jzhuhe/llm-arbitration-research/README.md

 This repository contains the complete research materials from a study comparing AI-generated legal submissions with winning human teams from the 2024 Vis Moot competition.

-## Research Overview

-This study investigates whether frontier LLMs can draft Vis Moot submissions as persuasively and accurately as 2024's winning universities from 373 teams.
-The research tests three key assumptions about LLMs in legal practice:

-1. **Productivity gains** - Can AI produce legal work faster?
-2. **Accuracy concerns** - How reliable are AI-generated legal citations?
-3. **Legal reasoning capability** - Can AI perform genuine legal analysis?

-### Key Findings

-**🏆 Performance Results:**
-- **Claude 3.7 Sonnet's** claimant memorial ranked alongside the 1st and 2nd human teams, ahead of 3rd and 4th place winners
-- Other LLMs ranked below human submissions
-- Demonstrated emerging AI persuasion capabilities rivaling top law students

-**📊 Accuracy Results:**
-- **Poor citation accuracy**: Only 9%-36% of legal citations were pinpoint accurate
-- Significant reliability issues with legal precedents and references

-**⚡ Productivity Results:**
-- **Dramatic time savings**: LLMs produced complete submissions in under 9.5 hours with one person
-- **Human comparison**: Traditional teams averaged 6.2 people working for months
-- Clear productivity advantages for legal research and drafting

-### The Case Background

-All submissions address the same fictional international commercial arbitration case involving:
-- **SensorX plc** (technology company selling sensors)
-- **Visionic Ltd** (automotive company buying sensors)
-- A cyber fraud incident that misdirected payment
-- Questions of contractual obligations and liability
-- International sales law and arbitration procedures

-### Technical Notes

-- All submissions were generated using customized prompts
-- Models had access to the same case materials
-- Outputs were anonymized before evaluation
-- Blind ranking was conducted by 2 legal students competing in the 2025 Vis Moot
-- No model had access to actual case law databases during generation

-### Research Significance

-This study represents a significant milestone in AI legal capabilities research, demonstrating that:
-- **AI can produce sophisticated legal arguments** comparable to top law students
-- **Citation accuracy remains a critical weakness** requiring human oversight
-- **Productivity gains are substantial** but quality control is essential
-- **Legal education may need adaptation** to address AI capabilities
-- **The legal profession faces transformation** in research and drafting practices

 ## Repository Structure

 ### 📁 A - Prompt Engineering